 This course aims to introduce students to mental health problems of children, and system of care principles, as well as prepare them for leadership roles in practice and policy in children's mental health services in New Jersey and other states in the nation.

 III.
-Place Of Course in Program
+Course Objectives